 Reaction & Thoughts:

 The Brother from Another Planet is constructed as a series of vignettes.
 Segments operate independently towards a common goal.
 Everything is done in tongue-in-cheek fashion.
 Comedy is always a great vehicle to shed light on serious issues.
-Sayles understands that humor tends to bring our defenses down, which is what needs to happen in order for any of us to accept an ugly truth. — we laugh because we recognize the absurdities of our lives.
+Sayles understands that humor tends to bring our defenses down, which is what needs to happen in order for any of us to accept the ugly truths behind an unjust economic system — we nervously giggle because we recognize the absurdities of our lives.

 Conclusions & Final Thoughts:

 The Brother from Another Planet is a sort of throwback to the Preston Sturges comedies of yesterday.
-The movie works both as a comedy and as a an absurdist metaphor of urban life.
+The movie works both as an absurdist metaphor of urban life and as a study of immigrant experience.
 Like Preston’s best movies, this film manages to say something important about human nature and society.
-It’s quite funny too.
+It’s quite funny, too.
 The humor is subtle, but clever.
-This is proof that you don’t need much of anything to make a really good movie.
-Highly recommended!
+Made for only $350,000, this B-movie is proof that you don’t need much money to make a good movie.
 Color, 105 minutes, Rated R.